An expat’s guide to the Indonesian tax system

 Planning to leave Indonesia?
 Remember to de-register

-For expatriates who are making plans to leave Indonesia on a permanent basis, do remember to cancel your tax registration.
+For expatriates who are making plans to leave Indonesia permanently, do remember to cancel your tax registration.

-Do take note that this process can be lengthy and may take up to three years for the audit to be complete.
-During this time, you are free to leave Indonesia, but the government may hold on to several personal documents while they complete the audit.
+Do note that this process can be lengthy and may take up to three years for the audit to complete.
+You can leave Indonesia during this time, but the government may hold on to several personal documents while they complete the tax audit.

 Get support from Airswift

-Relocation can be daunting especially when you’re dealing with the rules and regulations that come with the new surroundings.
+Relocation can be daunting, especially when dealing with the rules and regulations that come with the new surroundings.

 This post was written by: Leanna Seah, Content Marketing Coordinator